The Stand-In’s Routine

 Usually you will report to background holding, though sometimes casting will inform you to report directly to set.
 When you’re standing in, it’s not uncommon to be needed on set the minute the company is in.
 Whatever the case, when your scene is up, you are ready and nearby set.

-In marking rehearsal, the principal actors rehearse for the crew.
-It is called “marking rehearsal” because at this point the principal actors’ marks are laid down on the floor as they go through their blocking.
+During marking rehearsal, the principal actors rehearse the scene for the crew.
+It is called “marking rehearsal” because at this point, the principal actors’ marks are laid down on the floor in tape as they go through their actions.
 During the marking rehearsal, the crew studies what will be done in the scene, analyzing how it will be shot and lit.

-As you watch marking rehearsal, you carefully study every movement your designated actor makes, taking notes on your sides.
-As you watch marking rehearsal, you are oriented to details as well as the greater picture.
-You do your best to figure out the blocking on your own or possibly consult with other stand-ins on what they saw.
+As you watch marking rehearsal, you carefully study every movement your designated actor makes, writing notes on your sides.
+As you watch marking rehearsal, orient yourself with the details as well as the greater picture.
+Do your best to figure out the blocking on your own, and if necessary, consult with other stand-ins on what they saw.
 After marking rehearsal, other crew members may rely on your observations of what your actor did so they can prepare properly.
-Essentially, during setup, you are the scholar of your actor’s blocking.
+Essentially, during setup, you are the “scholar” of your actor’s actions.

-In case it’s not obvious, you don’t typically ask the principal actor or the director for information on the blocking.
+In case it’s not obvious, you don’t typically ask the principal actor or the director for information on wbat your actor did.
 You leave them alone.
 If you have any questions, you consult the background PA or the 2nd 2nd AD.

 Each time you stand in, you feel out just how immediately you should step in.
 Sometimes the crew needs to move set pieces before it is even safe for you to step in.
-Whatever the case, when first team steps off, you are ready to be on your mark should the director, DP, or ADs need you.
+Whatever the case, when first team steps off, you should be ready to step to your first mark should the director, DP, or ADs need you.

-When you step to your first position, you line your toes up flush with the mark.
+A mark is usually a piece of colored tape on the ground, indicating a position where your actor stopped or stood in a scene.
+When you step to your first mark, align your feet exactly on the mark.
 Your actor has a specific tape color, so as you move to your second position and later positions, you hit the marks matching your actor’s color.
 As you are asked to shift off of a mark into a new mark, a camera assistant will re-mark your position.
 You don’t re-mark yourself.

-Because of these factors, when you are working, ideally you are silent, still, and focused.
+Because of these factors, when you are working, ideally you are silent, still, and focused, listening for your name or any instructions.
 There is a lot of chaos swirling around you that can easily distract you as you stand in.
 Although you may be tempted to chitchat with the stand-in working next to you, it may get in the way of your concentration.

 By this time, it’s probably been clarified whether you’ll be reading the lines of the scene.
 As a stand-in, sometimes you read the lines, sometimes you don’t.
 Sets vary on what they need the stand-ins to do.
-You are rarely required to emulate the exact performance of the principal actor any more than doing the exact blocking.
+You should do the exact blocking for your acting in the scene, but almost never are stand-ins required to emulate the exact performance of the principal actor anything more than the actor’s general actions.
 Of note, not all stand-ins are actors, nor are they expected to act.

 When the 1st AD dismisses you (usually with a “Thank you, second team“), or when your designated actor has arrived to take your place, you step away from set.
 However, you don’t do this until you’re certain none of the crew around the camera is still using you to set up their shot.

-When you step away, you go find a monitor in order to watch for changes in the blocking.
-Oftentimes things do change.
-While you need to watch takes for changes, stand-in presence at the monitors is a lower priority than the presence of other crew members.
+When you step away, you go find a monitor in order to watch for changes in the actions.
+Oftentimes things actors did, do change.
+Although you need to watch takes for changes, stand-in presence at the monitors is a lower priority than the presence of other crew members.
 If the monitors are private, you may want to quietly watch the monitors at the sound cart.
+On some sets, stand-ins can watch monitors from a smartphone app, with permission from production.

-When you are standing in, you are considered part of the crew, and although you may be held with the background actors, you eat before the background actors eat.
-This is mainly for logistical reasons: Eating with the crew allows you enough time to eat in order to be back on set when company is back in.
+When you are standing in, you are considered part of the crew.
+Although you may be held with the background actors, you eat before the background actors eat.
+This is mainly for logistical reasons: Eating with the crew allows you enough time to eat, in order to be back on set when company is back in.

 If you are still on the same scene after lunch, you return to your marks when company is back in.
 If you are onto the next scene after lunch, you prepare to watch marking rehearsal if your actor is involved in that scene.